Ravindra2377/whiskey_ai/nexus/target/classes/static/REVOLUTIONARY_FEATURES.md

-# 🚀 WHISKEY AI - 20 Revolutionary Features Implementation
+# 🚀 NEXUS AI - 20 Revolutionary Features Implementation

-This document details the implementation of 20 revolutionary features that transform WHISKEY AI into the most advanced development platform ever created.
+This document details the implementation of 20 revolutionary features that transform NEXUS AI into the most advanced development platform ever created.

 ## 🎯 Implemented Features